 2016-2017 Dannon Gut Microbiome, Yogurt and Probiotics Fellowship Grant Program

-The Dannon Company is pleased to announce that applications are being accepted for the recently expanded 2016-2017 Gut Microbiome, Yogurt and Probiotics Dannon Fellowship Grant.
-The grant offers a unique educational opportunity for two individuals in undergraduate, graduate or post-doctoral studies who show a strong interest in the research of the gut microbiome’s impact on human health and well-being and/or the nutritional and functional benefits of yogurt and probiotics.
-Each winner will receive a grant of $25,000, payable to their educational institutions, for their tuition or research-related projects.
-Furthermore, Dannon Fellows are connected to each other through this scholarship, encouraging collaboration, communication, and future opportunity in the field.
-We are proud to support future generations of researchers and scientists.
+We are pleased to announce the 2016-2017 Dannon Gut Microbiome, Yogurt & Probiotics Fellowship Grant recipients, Erin Davis and Haley Chatelaine!
+The 2016-2017 Dannon Fellowship Grant offered a unique educational opportunity for two individuals in undergraduate, graduate or post-doctoral studies who showed a strong interest in the research of the gut microbiome’s impact on human health and well-being and/or the nutritional and functional benefits of yogurt and probiotics.

 - Mary Ellen Sanders, Ph.D., Dairy and Food Culture Technologies Consultant, and Executive Director of the International Scientific Association of Probiotics and Prebiotics (ISAPP)

 - Daniel Merenstein, M.D., Associate Professor and Director of Research Programs at the Departments of Family Medicine at the Georgetown University Medical Center